 What is account reconciliation?

 Account reconciliation is a major accounting process that compares financial records with an actual bank balance to ensure the figures are fully balanced.
-It’s not always an easy process, but it’s vital to your business.
+It’s not an easy process, but it’s vital to your business.

-Checking account reconciliation generally requires two pieces of data to match.
+Checking account reconciliations generally requires two pieces of data to match.
 The first one is provided by the records a business owner has (cash book) and the second one is made by the third party such as a bank (bank statement).
 If you match up these two reports, you should see zero difference between the two documents — it means they have the same value on a specific date.

-📌 Note: the account reconciliation process must be completed before a company certifies the integrity of its financial information and issues financial statements.
+📌 Note: The account reconciliation process must be completed before a company certifies the integrity of its financial information and issues financial statements.

-Why do you need account reconciliation?
+Why do you need account reconciliations?

 The account reconciliation process keeps your business on track with its finances, as well as with different regulatory requirements.
 You need to know where your money is going, how much you have left, and what you need to do with it.

-It’s important to do account reconciliation because it helps you verify that your financial records are accurate.
+It’s important to do accounts reconciliation because it helps you verify that your financial records are accurate.
 If they’re not, you may need to adjust them.
 This way, you’ll have the most recent and up-to-date information on your company’s financial status.

 What’s more, regular bank account reconciliation will minimize the likelihood of receiving fines or penalties that generally could be avoidable.